Unforgettable 7 Day Self Drive Holiday on North Iceland's Arctic Coast Way

 Head on to Grenivik, where you can truly experience a different way of life.
 This small town and the accompanying pier offer beautiful views of Eyjafjordur.

-Alternatively, the Diamond Circle route is popular among travellers.
+Alternatively, the Diamond Circle route is popular among travelers.
 Head to the northern village of Husavik, known as the whale watching capital of Europe, where you can opt to join a traditional whale watching tour.
 Enjoy the brisk sea air as you cruise out over the water in search of tail fins breaking the waves!

 Here you can also bathe in Geosea Geothermal Sea Baths and enjoy the feel of the naturally warm seawater on your skin.

-Visit some of Iceland's most beautiful locations, such as the Asbyrgi Canyon, a woodland oasis amidst a deep ravine, filled with birch and willow trees.
+Visit some of Iceland's most beautiful locations, such as the Asbyrgi Canyon, a woodland oasis amidst a deep ravine filled with birch and willow trees.
 Another gorgeous site is Dettifoss waterfall, the most powerful waterfall in all of Europe.

 You will spend your night in the Lake Myvatn area.

 Today you will enjoy exploring the Lake Myvatn area.
 There are many beautiful views to be enjoyed here, across the lake and the geothermal areas.
-One of the most impressive sites is the lava field of Dimmuborgir, which translates to 'the dark fortress'.
-The lava here forms incredible shapes, which some say resemble castles, turrets, towers and walls.
+One of the most impressive sites is the lava field of Dimmuborgir, which translates to 'the dark fortress.'
+The lava here forms incredible shapes, which some say resemble castles, turrets, towers, and walls.